modir/using-laminas-framework-book/version2/docs/forms_advanced.md

 }
 ~~~

-T> You can see this example in action in the *Form Demo* sample web application bundled with this book.
+> You can see this example in action in the *Form Demo* sample web application bundled with this book.
 Just type
-T> "http://localhost/payment" URL in your browser.
+> "http://localhost/payment" URL in your browser.

 ## Implementing Multi-Step Forms {#multi-step-forms}